reiver/golang-backend-training/README.md

 This is a guide to help train someone with backend development using the Go programming language.

+**This is NOT a tutorial.
+This is a guide that directs to learn specific things.**

 If you can accomplish all these tasks, you will have _a lot_ of the skills necessary to do **backend development** using the Go programming language.

 THis guide gives you hints.
 As spend a bit of time trying to figure out yourself. **BUT DON'T SPEND TOO MUCH TIME BEING STUCK.
 ASK FOR HELP IF YOU GET STUCK!**